 Just a bit further North is Kirra Hill, another picturesque piece of land.
 You can either drive or walk up (be warned, it’s quite steep) and then just enjoy the view, it’s pretty special!
-Once you’re done, head back down into Coolangatta and check out one of the trendy eateries along Marine Pde (our hot tip is Eddie’s Grub House.
-Delicious burgers)!
+Once you’re done, head back down into Coolangatta and check out one of the trendy eateries along Marine Pde (our hot eating tip is Eddie’s Grub House for tasty burgers).

 Tumgun Lookout, Burleigh Heads

 Sitting atop the Burleigh Heads National Park is Tumgun Lookout.
 It’s higher then Burleigh Point and gives you a different angle all together (on a clear day you can see all the way to Coolangatta).
 Put on some active wear, run up Tumgun Lookout through the National Park and enjoy the breathtaking view, and keep a look out for the BIG SPLASH!

 Burleigh Point, Burleigh Heads

 Burleigh Point is paradise, the most peaceful place on earth and the perfect Tinder-date location.
 It’s easy to spend a whole day here and not get bored What a coincidence that it’s also one of the best whale watching vantage points on the Coast.
 When you have had enough whale sightings, go have a drink (or two) at Burleigh fave Rosella’s.